 - The amount of energy they use VS the amount of light they emit is extremely inefficient.

 - Several countries have outlawed these bulbs because of how inefficient they are, including the specialty photo bulbs.

 - They are very delicate, and the filaments can get damaged easily in shipping.

 - These lights have a WB from 3000-3400 so you can’t mix them with daylight, unless you gel them.

-- You can not touch the high wattage bulbs with bare hands because the oil from your hand can actually make some bulbs pop.
+- You can not touch the high wattage bulbs with bare hands at all because the oil from your hand can actually make some bulbs pop.

 2. CFL – Compact Fluorescent Lights (I hate these)

 CFL’s are fairly new to the scene in our photo world because of the ban on incandescent lights.
 There are all kinds of CFL’s, with all kinds of prices, and I’ve been researching these bulbs to figure them out.
 I have several issues with these lights that I will share in the “Cons” section below.

 You have to do your research with these lights, and you CANNOT buy the cheapest ones you find.
 This light shown to the left is made by Westcott and is one of the good ones.

 There is a very important rating for lighting these days.
 It’s called CRI – Color Rendering Index.
 To put it simply, CRI tells you how clean your light is.
 How accurately that light source is at rendering all the colors.
 The range goes from 0 – 100.
 This bulb above has a CRI of 91, which is great for a CFL.
 Do not use lights with a CRI less than 90.